 Cracked & Chipped Tooth Treatment in Rancho Bernardo & 4S Ranch

 Cracked, chipped, and fractured teeth are common dental problems.
 As people retain their natural teeth longer (due to advances in dental technology), the likelihood of cracked or chipped teeth increases.
-There are many reasons why teeth may crack, for example, biting on hard objects, trauma, grinding, and clenching of teeth.
-All of these behaviors place the teeth under extra strain and render them more susceptible to cracking.
+There are many reasons teeth may crack, such as biting on hard objects, trauma, grinding, and clenching of teeth.
+These behaviors put the teeth under extra strain and make them more susceptible to cracking.

 Symptoms of a cracked tooth may include: